Puraaa/taxi/readme.txt

 Our App is to give jobs to the door operator
 Drivers will be payed good
 Owners will be able to see and know how are they doing in their business.

+Now that you done you can go and download the app.